 2 tbsp sugar

-Mixed fresh fruits, mango, strawberries, kiwifruit and blueberries
+Mixed fresh fruits, mango, strawberries, kiwifruit and blueberries1 Tbsp instant jelly

 100ml water